Are You Part of the 92% or the 8%

 - 1 was wealthy

-Only 8 achieved financial independence and only 1 was wealthy out of 100 participants of the study.
+Only 8 achieved financial freedom and only 1 was wealthy out of 100 participants of the study.

 This study raised a lot of questions for me such as why did only 8% achieve financial independence, when during this period people tended to work with the same employer for most of their lives and retire with a golden handshake and pension for life.
 The other question is why did only 1% become wealthy.